Shikulisa/DynamicCityscape/README.md

 - Car Animation: The draw_car function animates a Lamborghini-style car that moves across the screen, giving a lively touch to the scene.

 ### Key Variables
-WIDTH, HEIGHT: Screen dimensions.
+`WIDTH, HEIGHT`: Screen dimensions.
-SKY_COLORS: Preset color stages for the sky as the sun descends.
+`SKY_COLORS`: Preset color stages for the sky as the sun descends.
-car_speed: Speed of the car moving across the road.
+`car_speed`: Speed of the car moving across the road.

 ## How It Works
 - Initialize Pygame and set up the display.